Plan the conversation carefully.

 Practical move: For trust, answer the factual question, stop asking for quick forgiveness, and make the next honest disclosure easier to verify.

-Watch for: pressure to solve trust faster than the situation allows.
+Watch for: pressure to solve how to rebuild trust faster than the situation allows.

 A Boundary-Friendly Sentence